 Executive Function Coaching in Illinois: Chicago and Greater Chicagoland

-Beyond BookSmart has coaches in several states, including Illinois.
-Depending on our students' needs and demands, our coaches can work with students face-to-face online or in their homes.
+Beyond BookSmart has coaches throughout the US, including Illinois.
+Our coaches work with students online in the comfort of their homes.
 Using students’ academic work as a springboard, our coaches teach students how to organize, plan, prioritize, manage time, maintain focus, self-assess, and study efficiently.

 We have helped hundreds of students in Illinois, customizing our approach to each child depending upon the student’s attitude toward changing work habits.
 Our research-based model that draws from over 375 tools and strategies improves student self-management skills and effects lasting change.

 Our Illinois students come from private and public elementary schools, middle schools, high schools, and colleges.
 Some have diagnoses such as ADHD or other learning differences and see coaching as excellent additional support to school-based interventions.
 Some of our clients have emotional challenges, such as anxiety, which impact their ability to work effectively; others have no formal diagnosis.
 Nevertheless, they find that they benefit from better work habits to work more efficiently with their busy schedules.